kvutien/Project-ETHDenver-bootcamp/session_8/README_8.md

 ```js
 const volcanoCoin = await VolcanoCoin.deploy();
 ```
 Here we use the `deploy()` function of the JSON `VolcanoCoin`.
-It returns the address of the contract that we store in `const volcanoCoin` (lower case).
+It returns the JSON of the contract that we store in `const volcanoCoin` (lower case), as well as the JSON of the `owner` and the `otherAccount`.
 ```js
 return {volcanoCoin, owner, otherAccount};
 ```
 Once the contract is deployed, the fixture is done and returns the variables we need for the tests.
+Note that we return using an object (in curved brackets) instead of an array (in square brackets) because the returned values have different types.

 ### The first group of tests
 Each group of tests is enclosed in a block of code materialized by the function `describe`.
 Each test is defined inside a block of code materialized by the function `it`.
 The arguments of `it` are a string that describes the test and a piece of executable code inside an anonymous function.